gis-ops/routingpy/CONTRIBUTING.md

 `test/test_helper.py` in `dict`s.
 This unfortunately also means, that our tests are less API tests and more unit tests and can't catch updates on providers' API changes.

-Run the `nosetests` with a `coverage` flag, which shouldn't report < 91% coverage overall (the starting point at the beginning of the project).
-A [`coveralls.io`](https://coveralls.io) will check for coverage when you submit a PR.
+Run `nosetests` with a `coverage` flag, which shouldn't report < 90% coverage overall (the starting point at the beginning of the project).
+A [`coveralls.io`](https://coveralls.io) instance will check for coverage when you submit a PR.

 ```bash
 # From the root of your git project